ec-jrc/G2Q/README.md

 4. Add as reference “QvxLibrary.dll” located into SDK file downloaded earlier.
 5. Check that both references has been correctly added
 6. Compile the project using Visual Studio
-7. Follow the next step:
+7. Follow the next step in order to name the connector, e.g. GAMS:
 [Making your connector recognizable by Qlik Sense or QlikView](https://help.qlik.com/en-US/qlikview-developer/April2019/Subsystems/QVXSDKAPI/Content/QV_QVXSDKAPI/Making-connector-recognizable-by-QlikView.htm)

 In order to install the compiled connector, the "web" folder has to be copied from the "src" alongside the generated exe files.